ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ### Authenticated gateways

-If the gateway providers want to limit the access only to the requests with authentication, they may need to config a reverse proxy, develop a IPFS plugin or set a cache-layer above IPFS.
+If a gateway provider wants to limit access to requests with authentication, they may need to configure a reverse proxy, develop an IPFS plugin, or set a cache-layer above IPFS.

-Reverse proxy is the most popular way for providers handling authentication.
-This tutorial configuring private gateway includes a description of controling access with Nginx.
-Reverse proxy can also keep the original IPFS API calls which makes gateway adaptable to all IPFS SDK/toolkits.
+Configuring a reverse proxy is the most popular way for providers handling authentication.
+Reverse proxy can also keep the original IPFS API calls which makes gateway adaptable to all IPFS SDK and toolkits.

 ![Auth with Reverse proxy](./images/ipfs-gateways/public-authed-gateway.png)

-Providers can design their own centralized auth service(like [Infura IPFS Auth](https://infura.io/docs/ipfs#section/Authentication/Overview)), or a decentralized auth service(like [IPFS W3Auth](https://wiki.crust.network/docs/en/buildIPFSWeb3AuthGW)).
+Providers can design their own centralized authentication service like [Infura IPFS Auth](https://infura.io/docs/ipfs#section/Authentication/Overview), or a decentralized authentication service like [IPFS W3Auth](https://wiki.crust.network/docs/en/buildIPFSWeb3AuthGW)).

 ### Resolution style